embedthis/exp-esp/README.md

 * esp &mdash; Set to the path to the esp command.
 Appweb users may need to set this to 'appesp'.
 * keep &mdash; Keep the dist/\**.esp files after compilation.
 Note: this means you cannot do stand-alone 'esp compile' as the files will not be present to compile.
 You must do 'expansive render'.
 Defaults to true.
+* mappings &mdash; File extensions to process.
+Defaults to: [ 'esp' ].
 * serve &mdash; ESP command line to invoke esp to serve client browser requests.
 Defaults to 'esp --trace stdout:4 LISTEN' where LISTEN is replaced with the listen port configured in the esp.json or expansive.json files.